thschrapel/authorization-gated-ai-agents/disclosures/2026-09-25-addendum-security-counsel.md

 # Security-Core Addendum — External Security Counsel

-## 1. Security Counsel for Unresolved Authorization
+## 1. Security Counsel for Unresolved Security Questions

-The Security Core may encounter authorization requests for which the available decision context is insufficient to produce a sufficiently precise authorization decision.
+The Security Core may encounter requests for which the available decision context is insufficient to produce a sufficiently precise security assessment.

-This may occur not only because information is missing, but because the security significance of the available information is difficult to determine locally.
+This may occur because information is missing, because the security significance of available information is difficult to determine, or because an Objective or execution plan is sufficiently complex that additional security expertise is useful.

 In such cases, the Security Core may obtain advice from a separate **Security Counsel** operating at a higher-level security or policy instance.